 Our approach for analysis of IOARS for discretionary police stops focuses on the officer-written narratives present in TraCS or RMS that represent the reporting officer's justification for initiating the stop.
 The first analysis in this series (covering the period January to June 2019) showed that failure to meet IOARS was most often due to the absence of officer-written narratives for stops, specifically traffic stops.
-Over time, MPD has improved in their stop documentation in that officer-written narratives are missing less often.
-Only five encounters in the sample covering July to December 2022 that were categorized as a traffic stop, field interview, or no-action encounter failed to meet IOARS because of missing narratives.
+Over time, MPD has improved in their stop documentation, in that officer-written narratives are missing less often.
+Only six encounters in the sample covering January through June 2023 that were categorized as a traffic stop, field interview or no-action encounter failed to meet IOARS because of missing narratives.
 Most failures to meet IOARS were due to lack of detail necessary to justify the stop.
-However, 17 of 38 stops (44.7 percent) categorized as citation or warning only failed to meet IOARS because of missing officer-written narratives regarding the nature of the stop.
+However, 11 of the 15 stops categorized as citation or warning only failed to meet IOARS because of missing officer-written narratives regarding the nature of the stop.

-The findings for this semiannual review of IOARS documentation for traffic stops, field interviews, noaction encounters, and frisks are inherently limited to police actions that are documented in the CAD, TraCS, and RMS databases.
+The findings for this semiannual review of IOARS documentation for traffic stops, field interviews, no-action encounters, and frisks are inherently limited to police actions that are documented in the CAD, TraCS, and RMS databases.
 This review includes an analysis of body-worn camera images for select calls for service based on a CAD call type that did not have corresponding documentation of a frisk but where a frisk could be expected.
 Review of the video is limited to determine whether there was a frisk conducted during the police stop.